The Leisure Hive: Plot

-Pangol, enraged that the Doctor has foiled his attempt to create an army, reenters the Generator, which closes behind him.
-The Doctor reveals that he set the machine to "rejuvenate", and it cannot be stopped.
-Pangol and Mena seem to be merging, so the Doctor grabs the Helmet of Theron and throws it into the visualising crystal, stopping the mechanism.
+Pangol, enraged that the Doctor has foiled his attempt to create an army, reenters the Generator.
+The Doctor reveals that he set the machine to "rejuvenate," and it cannot be stopped.
 Mena exits rejuvenated, holding Pangol, who has regressed to a baby.
-The Foamasi agents reappear, revealing that the West Lodge criminals tried to escape in the shuttle (so, in the words of the Doctor "Brock and Klout are kaput").
-Against Romana's advice, the Doctor leaves the Argolins and Foamasi to make up and the Randomiser attached to the Recreation Generator (thus leaving the TARDIS vulnerable to the Black Guardian).
+The Foamasi agents reappear, revealing that the West Lodge criminals tried to escape in the shuttle.
+Against Romana's advice, the Doctor leaves the Argolins and Foamasi to make up and the Randomiser attached to the Recreation Generator, thus leaving the TARDIS vulnerable to the Black Guardian.

 Production

 Working titles for this story included The Argolins and Avalon.
 Writer David Fisher conceived of the Foamasi as a race of criminals.
 "Foamasi" is a near-anagram of "mafioso".
 The episode was written as a satire of the decline of tourism in the United Kingdom in the 1970s.
 The alien costume used for the Foamasi was later reused in the 1981 BBC The Hitchhiker's Guide to the Galaxy as the leader of the G'Gugvuntt.

 A new TARDIS prop is introduced in this episode which replaces the one used since The Masque of Mandragora (1976).
 This prop would be used right until the end of the original series' production in 1989.
 The Randomiser, which had been introduced in The Armageddon Factor, was ditched in Part Four of this story.
 This was also the first story to use the Quantel DPE 5000 digital image processing system.
 Filming on the story ran badly over budget.
 The opening sequence on Brighton beach is John Nathan-Turner's paean to Visconti's celebrated 1971 feature film, Death in Venice.

+The episode and season is also the first to feature a more modern musical score including the use of synthesizers a marked change from the acoustic arrangements from the past.
+This was in part due to perceived similarities with Blake's 7.